Marcosxx1/Car-Rent/README.md

 # Car Rental App(WORK IN PROGRESS)

-The Car Rental App is a Node.js-based application using typescript designed to provide users with a seamless car rental experience, allowing them to rent cars and efficiently manage car-related operations.
+I'm using this repository to study and practice commit pattern The Car Rental App is a Node.js-based application using typescript designed to provide users with a seamless car rental experience, allowing them to rent cars and efficiently manage car-related operations.

 ## Car Rental App Architecture Explanation